linode/docs/docs/guides/databases/mysql/how-to-change-the-default-mysql-port/index.md

     netstat -tanp | grep PORT

 There is no output if the port is available.
-If the port is not available, you will see a listing of the services using it.
+If the port is not available, `netstat` prints the services currently using it.
 For example, if you tried to use the default SSH port (22).

     netstat -tanp | grep 22